markcabalona/flutter-intro-todoapp/README.md

-# sample
+# Todo App

-A new Flutter project.
+  - A simple flutter todo app.
+  - Created as an example app for flutter short discussion in discord.
+  - This app uses provider for its statemanagement.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)